mokanove/servers/README.md

 ------

-# More servers is buliding.
+# More servers is building.

 # The author does not assume any responsibility.

-# We don't collect any logs , If you worry we collect it , You can Self make a server(Code at "Depoly codes" Floder).
+# We don't collect any logs , If you worry we collect it , You can Self make a server(Code at "Deploy codes" Floder).

 # IP info from IP.SB.